 Because Bala Sharks are relatively peaceful, they can be safely housed with a wide range of other species.
 Gourami, Larger Tetra species, Rainbow Fish, Rasbora, and Angelfish are all good community aquarium options, but many other types of fish can be considered.
 They also get along very well with other Bala Sharks.

 Bala Sharks tend to be very active, so they can stress out fish that are more sedate if they are not given room to get away from the Bala Shark or hide.
 Because Bala Sharks are predatory, they should not be kept with any fish that is small enough for them to eat.
 Bala Sharks also enjoy eating snails, so it is not a good idea to try to keep decorative nails with your Bala Shark.

 Avoid any fish that may be aggressive to your Bala Shark, like some cichlids or catfish, as they may nip at your Bala Shark and stress them out to the point of making them unhealthy.

 Can Angelfish Live With Bala Sharks?

-Angelfish are excellent companions for a Bala Shark fish aquarium.
+Angelfish are excellent tank mates for a Bala Shark fish aquarium.
 They are not aggressive and typically get along very well with Bala Sharks.
 They grow to about 6in long, with their fans extending their length to around 8in.
 This is a large enough size that they will not be at risk of being eaten by Bala Sharks.